monte-language/monte/docs/source/modules.rst

 This is extremely useful for ensuring that imported names are ``DeepFrozen`` and thus usable by exported objects.

+.. index:: entrypoint, main, unsafe capabilities
+.. _entrypoints:

 Entrypoints
 ~~~~~~~~~~~

-The export name "main", when present, denotes the *entrypoint* of the module.
+The export name "main", when present, denotes the :dfn:`entrypoint` of
-The entrypoint should take named parameters corresponding to unsafe
+the module.
+The entrypoint should take named parameters corresponding
-capabilities from the unsafe scope, and return an ``Int`` or a promise for an
+to unsafe capabilities from the unsafe scope, and return an ``Int`` or
-``Int``.
+a promise for an ``Int``.

 ::